How to Bet on the NHL [Video]

 - Select a winner for each of the eight first-round series.
 With the current set up of NHL playoffs, teams are reseeded for the second round.
 If you are doing your bracket online, most websites will automatically reseed your choices accordingly.

-- Continues selecting through second round, third round, and finals.
+- Continues selecting through the second round, third round, and finals.

 - The winner of the pool is determined by scoring the brackets.
 Brackets are graded with points for correctly predicted the outcome of each series in every round.